How to Increase Zoom Meeting Time Limit for Free (2025 Guide)

 Try it free in < 2 min

-The Simple Zoom 40-Minute Workaround: Leave & Rejoin Trick
+Simple Zoom 40-Minute Bypass workaround: Leave & Join Trick

-A straightforward Zoom meeting time limit workaround is to restart the meeting right before hitting 40 minutes.
-Essentially, you break a long meeting into two (or more) back-to-back sessions.
-By ending and immediately rejoining, you trick Zoom into thinking it’s a new meeting, giving you a fresh 40-minute session.
-Here’s how:
+A quick Zoom meeting time limit workaround is to restart the meeting a minute or so before you hit 40 minutes.
+Technically, you break a long meeting up into two (or more) back-to-back sessions.
+You end, and then you immediately join repeatedly, tricking Zoom into a different meeting, thereby getting you a fresh 40-minute session.
+Here's the way it works:

-6. Repeat as Needed – If you need more than 80 minutes, repeat the process again.
-Each time, you start fresh with another 40 minutes.
+– If you need more than 80 minutes, repeat the procedure again.
+You do each time afresh with an additional 40 minutes.

 This trick has helped many free users bypass the Zoom time limit.
 Though Zoom occasionally changes its policies, this technique remains reliable with a bit of planning.

-Some free accounts experience a waiting period (like 10 minutes) before launching a new meeting.
-If you encounter “Please wait 10 minutes to start a new meeting,” try these:
+Certain free accounts are put on hold (e.g., 10 minutes) before starting a new meeting.
+If you see "Please wait 10 minutes to start a new meeting," you can try these:

-• Alternate Host – Have someone else on the call (with a free account) host the next session.
-If they haven’t just hosted a meeting, they won’t have the waiting period.
+• Alternate Host – Invite a different participant on the call (with a free account) to host the subsequent session.
+If they haven't recently hosted a meeting, they won't have the waiting period.

 • Use Recurring Meetings – Keep the link consistent so participants can rejoin easily.

-• Agenda Breaks – Build a short pause around 30–35 minutes to switch sessions.(Consider using a clear meeting agenda to make this transition smoother.)
+• Agenda Breaks – Give a brief break of 30-35 minutes to change sessions.(Keep in mind having a clear meeting agenda to easily help you transition through each break.)

-• Clear Instructions – Remind everyone how and when to rejoin.
-A quick "We’ll restart now—see you in a minute!” works wonders.
+• Clear Instructions – Direct everyone where and when to reconvene.
+A straightforward "Let's start again now—see you in a minute!" works.

-• Timing – Set a personal timer at 35 minutes so you’re never caught off guard.
+• Timing – Set a personal timer for 35 minutes so you are not surprised.

-With these practices, a mid-meeting reconnect becomes almost routine and not a major interruption.
+With such practices, a mid-meeting reconnect is almost a routine affair and not a big disruption.

 ⚡️ Supercharge your meeting productivity